KhushieBrahma/AI-ML-Projects/README.md

 # AI-ML-Projects
-A collection of AI and Machine Learning projects completed as part of my AI/ML Internship.
+A collection of AI/ML projects completed as part of my AI/ML Internship.